 Mitchell was present during the economic development workshop with FCEDC in January.
 Mitchell directed questions specifically to Teddy Warner during that workshop.
 Which means Mitchell was aware of Warner’s position with FCEDC.
 Several members of the board have refuted Mitchell’s claim that anyone was taken aback by Warner’s presence and confirmed the board’s enthusiasm for the project.
 Board members have also confirmed Mitchell wanted $165,000 to sell the land to LSF.

 Mitchell has a habit of underestimating his constituents.
 He also forgets how much of what he says and does is a matter of public record.
-It’s possibly he forgot the minutes from that January meeting were available to the public, and he didn’t realize that once the public knew about the workshop, it would be very difficult to believe he was ‘taken aback’ when he saw Teddy Warner standing there.
+It’s possible he forgot the minutes from that January meeting were available to the public, and he didn’t realize that once the public knew about the workshop, it would be very difficult to believe he was ‘taken aback’ when he saw Teddy Warner standing there.

 But, it’s easy to imagine this was a passive/aggressive attempt to slander the Warner family.